Print This Article

 Knowing the price strategy of thrift stores is key to deciding when to shop for which items.
 At back to school time, the “school clothes” (long sleeve tops, sweaters) will be at their highest prices of the entire year.
 Jeans and winter coats will be marked up significantly, because the store knows you need them, and your only alternative is to pay an even higher price at a retail store.

-You will have a large selection of clothes to choose from at thrift stores when shopping out of season.
+You will have a larger selection of clothes to choose from at thrift stores when shopping out of season.
 Think about it – when do you donate your kids old summer clothes?
 Most likely in the winter time when decluttering boxes of old summer clothes!
 People always donate things when they are not likely to be used, and for clothes, this means at the wrong time of year.
 Since thrift stores know that you are not likely to buy summer shorts in the dead of winter, you can normally pick them up for about 50 cents.

 Oh my- what a great idea!
 I have often shopped at thrift stores and gone home frustrated thinking, “I can get new clothes just as cheap if I watch the sales!”
 I never realized/thought about thrift stores having sales!
 I can’t wait to see the next article on this!
-Just signed up for the feed
+Just signed up for the feed 🙂 Thanks so much! 🙂

 We are blessed to have a thrift store here that often has $1 bag sales, all you can stuff into a bag for a buck.
 That is how I bought the kids school clothes this year.
 Deals like that really help!